Frequently Asked Questions

 What happens during the program?

-This year’s program consists of many performances including singing, eating, and dancing.
-Student Senate also presents the Student Award for Faculty Excellence (SAFE), as well as the Laker of the Year Award.
-Both President Haas and President Benavidez will present the Presidential Appreciation Award.
+Dinner consists of a program filled with food and entertainment, this year there will be dancing, acting, and instrumental performances.
+Student Senate also presents the Student Award for Faculty Excellence and the Laker of the Year Award.
+Both President Haas and Student Body President present the Presidential Appreciation Award as well.

 I don't have a car; how do I get to Presidents' Ball?